CHTC/chtc-website-source/_uw-research-computing/file-avail-largedata.md

 back at a later date.
 Files can be taken off of `/staging` using similar mechanisms as uploaded files (as above).

-# 3. Using Staged Files in a Job
+## Use staged files in a job
-## A. Transferring Large Input Files
+### Transfer large input files
 Staged files should be specified in the job submit file using the `osdf:///` or `file:///` syntax, depending on the size of the files to be transferred.
-[See this table for more information](htc-job-file-transfer#transferring-data-to-jobs-with-transfer_input_files).
+[See this table for more information](htc-job-file-transfer#transfer-input-data-to-jobs-with-transfer_input_files).

 ```
 transfer_input_files = osdf:///chtc/staging/username/file1, file:///staging/username/file2, file3